The Buffrs Book

 Description

-command bundles the package's protocol buffer files and manifest
+The publish command bundles the package's protocol buffer files and manifest

 into a gzip-compressed tarball, which is then uploaded to the specified registry